wsydney76/craft-contentoverview/README.md

 ## Disclaimer

-* This plugin is developed as a side project for internal use only.
+* This plugin is developed as a side/training project for internal use only.
 * It works for us, but may not work everywhere.
 * There may be (well, is) an unlimited amount of
   * bugs